Linux Security Summit North America

 • The room will include a screen, projector, and (2) microphones.

-• If you require any additional AV, please email cfp@linuxfoundation.org with those needs by Thursday, March 14.
+• If you require any additional AV, please email cfp@linuxfoundation.org with those needs by April 24.
 The Linux Foundation will make every effort to accommodate other AV needs; however, final approval for additional AV requests will be made on a case-by-case basis.

 To upload slides:

-An optional PowerPoint template is available for download but is not required.
+An optional PowerPoint template is available for download, but is not required.

 In collaboration with the National Center for Women in Technology (NCWIT), the Linux Foundation has created an online course designed to teach the viewer about inclusion, diversity, and unconscious bias.
 We highly recommend all of our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging.
+Please click here for the course

-Please read and abide by our Code of Conduct which is strictly enforced.
+Please read and abide by our Code of Conduct, which is strictly enforced.
 We ask that speakers especially review this code of conduct and are careful to be inclusive in the words and images used during their presentations.

 If you have any other platform, speaker, or schedule-related questions, please contact us at cfp@linuxfoundation.org.